MazeMap/Leaflet.TileLayer.PouchDBCached/readme.md

 Most users will like to check out the `test.html` file in this repo.
 It includes examples for two cached tilelayers, a basic cache seed operation, and most of the new events.

+# Cross-Origin Resource Sharing

+Due to the tile images being parsed and stored by the browser (technically, extracting data from a canvas in which a external image has been loaded into), the tiles must come from a tile server which allows CORS (Cross-Origin Resource Sharing) on the tiles.
+So tiles must have a CORS header allowing them to be loaded in the document where you're using this caching layer.

+In other words: if chrome shows a grey map, and displays CORS-related messages in the console, make sure that your tileserver adds this header to all tiles:

+`Access-Control-Allow-Origin: *`

 # Underlying cache structure